xparadoxical/gddocs/docs/resources/client/gamesave/GS_Value.md

 ## GS_28

 GS_28 contains your enabled items.
 All of them are strings (although they act as booleans).
-The animations (18-20) are set to 1 by default despite not being unlocked.
+The animations (18-20) are set to 1 by default even if not unlocked.
 However, the other items are set to 1 permanently when you unlock them.

 | Key   | Description          |
 |:------|:---------------------|